PlasticSCM/jenkinsplug/README.md

 in *Windows* or `/var/lib/plasticscm/devops` in *macOS* or *Linux*.

 # Setup
-If you just want to use the built-in trunk Jenkins plug you don't need to do any of this.
+If you just want to use the built-in Jenkins plug you don't need to do any of this.
 The Jenkins plug is available as a built-in mergebot in the DevOps section of the WebAdmin.
 Open it up and configure your own!